guilhemmarchand/nmon-logger/README.md

 **What about dependencies ?**

-*Very few dependencies are required:*
+*Very few dependencies are required to run the nmon-logger package:*

 * rsyslog (minimal version 8) for nmon-logger-rsyslog / syslog-ng for nmon-logger-syslog-ng
 * Python 2.7.x or any 2.x superior **OR** Perl with module Time:HiRes installed

+**Nmon binaries ?**

+The nmon-logger package has embedded binaries for most Linux OS on various processor architectures, see: http://nmon-for-splunk.readthedocs.io/en/latest/binaries.html

 **What to do with nmon-logger ?**